Bobcycle/Blog/_posts/2021-01-22-Retrail-traders-affecting-stock-prices.md

 > Over short horizons, retail trades move stock prices.

-When we look at logner time horizons - yearly - retail traders do have an influence.
+When we look at longer time horizons - yearly - retail traders do have an influence.
 However, particularly on small cap stocks.
 These are companies which have a value below $2 billion dollars.
-In essence, the smaller the company over longer horizons, the more influential retail trades are.
+In essence, the smaller the company over longer horizons, the more influence.